Greek Dolmades, Stuffed Grape Leaves

 July 08, 2019 | Updated July 17, 2020

 As an Amazon Associate I earn from qualifying purchases.

-Every year, in early summer, I think about making stuffed grape leaves.
-Dolmades, as they are called in Greece, are one of the best vehicles for all sorts of tasty fillings, and there are versions of stuffed grape leaves all over the Mediterranean.
+Every year, in early summer, I think about making Greek dolmades, also known as stuffed grape leaves.
+Dolmades are one of the best vehicles for all sorts of tasty fillings, and there are versions of stuffed grape leaves all over the Mediterranean.

 The reason is because wine grapes grow all over the area, and, when you grow grapes of any kind, you have excess vines and leaves from each year’s new growth.
 As you trim your vines, you save the leaves to make stuffed grape leaves fresh, or you preserve them for later.